doctolib/pg_no_seqscan/README.md

 PG extension to prevent seqscan on dev environment.
 This can help in dev environment and CI to identify missing indexes that could cause dramatic performance in production.

+> ⚠️ Some important notes:
-⚠️ This extension is not meant to be used in production.
+> - This extension is not meant to be used in production.
+> - This extension is not magic and will not detect all performance issues.
+> - Sometimes a sequential scan is more efficient than an index scan.
+> - Having an index scan is not a guarantee of performance [(nice article on the topic)](https://www.pgmustard.com/blog/index-scan-doesnt-mean-its-fast)

 ## How it works